-- Help Available at the Office
+- Help Available

 - How to Intervene with Someone Who Doesn’t Want Help

 - Do You Have a Resident Who is in Recovery?
 Or an Adult Child of an Alcoholic?

 Help Is Available Through Wellness Programs & Alcohol Education.

 - a walk-in resource room with books, brochures, and posters

 - self help books available on loan basis

 - scheduling presentations for residence halls, classrooms, or student organizations